dsv-su/gdpr-portal/readme.md

     auth =

 For systems that have not yet fully implemented a working source "plugin", there is the option to email the system owner.
-In this case, the auth attribute should be set to email.
+In this case, the owner_email attribute should be set to the email-address of the system responsible owner.

-    auth = email
     owner_email =